dagghe/pyOMA2/docs/docu/2_1 Algo_fdd.rst

 and interactive analysis.

 ..
 Note::
-   - The classes are designed to be used as part of the ``pyOMA2`` package and rely on its internal data structures and algorithms.
-   - Users should be familiar with the concepts of modal analysis and system identification to effectively use this module.
+   Users should be familiar with the concepts of modal analysis and system identification to effectively use this module.

 ..
 [1] Brincker, R., Zhang, L., & Andersen, P. (2001).
 Modal identification of output-only